 They also provide pages of ideas on ways to find inspiration to enhance your own unique script.

 I started practicing to find my style of pretty lettering using this tutorial from Lisa Engelbrecht.

 I gathered up my favorite pens and tried out a few of the techniques.

 I used a fine tipped Sharpie and wrote my name a few times.

-and then made a double line on the left side of each vertical stroke – cool!
+and then made a double line on the left side of each down stroke – cool!
 Not too hard.

 I went further by filling in the double lines with more ink to create a bolder look.